webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 [[File:open_bracket.png]]

 If the text incudes a single bracket that should not be paired, as when the text describes a bracket character as part of a code example, use an HTML entity instead of the keyboard character.
-See
+See [[#Escaping_characters]] for more information.

 =Spaces in template calls=